About CS Residency Track

 Your Learning Experience

-SingHealth also emphasises on the learning opportunities and promotes research skill development among CS Residents by providing curriculum funding for research-related courses.
-In addition, CS Residents can apply for NUS e-library access through their respective Academic Clinical Programmes (ACPs) to facilitate their research.
+SingHealth also emphasises on the learning and research skill development opportunities among CS Residents by providing curriculum funding for research-related courses.
+CS Residents can apply for NUS e-library access through their respective Academic Clinical Programmes (ACPs) to facilitate their research.
+In addition, CS Residents will be eligible to apply for the National Medical Research Council (NMRC) seed funding to start their pilot research projects.

 Subcribe to our mailing list to get the updates to your email inbox...